-Compliance with the Code is compulsory and applicable to members of the administrative bodies and to all Aena employees, without exception and regardless of their post, responsibility, occupation or geographic location.
+Compliance with the Code is compulsory and applicable to members of the administrative body and to all Aena employees, without exception and regardless of their post, responsibility, occupation or geographic location.
 They must be familiar with and comply with both the spirit and the meaning of the Code.
-The document is available on the corporate Intranet.
+The document is available on the corporate Intranet, and on Aena's public website.

-In regard to the financial information, point 4.19 of the Code of Conduct sets forth:
+With regard to financial information, point 4.19 of the Code of Conduct sets forth: